 Rising Premiums and Deductibles: What Tampa Bay Seniors Can Expect

-ne of the most talked-about Medicare changes for 2026 involves increases in premiums and deductibles, particularly for Medicare Part B (which covers doctor visits, outpatient care, and preventive services) and Part D (prescription drugs).
+Most talked-about Medicare changes for 2026 involve increases in premiums and deductibles, particularly for Medicare Part B (which covers doctor visits, outpatient care, and preventive services) and Part D (prescription drugs).
 According to recent announcements, Medicare Part B premiums are projected to rise.

 ✅ Major Reforms to Medicare Part D: Lower Out-of-Pocket Caps and Payment Plans

 Perhaps the biggest headline for 2026 is the ongoing implementation of the Inflation Reduction Act (IRA) provisions, which continue to reshape prescription drug coverage.
-The out-of-pocket maximum for Medicare Part D plans will increase slightly to $2,100, up from $2,000 in 2025, due to inflation indexing
+The out-of-pocket maximum for Medicare Part D plans will increase slightly to $2,100, up from $2,000 in 2025, due to inflation.

 Medicare Advantage (Part C) Updates: Opportunities and Challenges in Florida